The highest value of educationWritten by Subby Szterszky

 This is even sadder in light of Scripture, which points to creation – and humanity’s response to it – as evidence of God’s handiwork and glory.
 Indeed, our Creator has wired us with this sense of order and wonder that it might direct us to him.
 We’re spiritually impoverished – as individuals and as a society – when we undermine it and leave it behind in childhood.

 Amidst all the worthwhile goals of education, could this be chief among them?
 Could it be to maintain and heighten our sense of order and wonder, beyond our formative years and throughout life?
 Might we approach every field of study – the world of nature, the world of ideas, the achievements of culture – with a view of God’s glory and beauty behind it?

 For non-believing children (and adults) it would lay vital groundwork for the Gospel to bear its fruit.
-And for believers, it would do the same, deepening their affection and appreciation for their creative, sovereign Lord.
+And for believers, it would do the same, deepening our affection and appreciation for our creative, sovereign Lord.
 In either case, that’s an educational goal whose benefits reach well beyond this life and into eternity.

 If you liked this article and would like to go deeper, we have some helpful resources below.Our recommended resources

 Free advice on marriage, parenting and Christian living delivered straight to your inbox